ManjulaChalla/Montecarlo-MultiGPU/README.md

 ﻿# `MonteCarloMultiGPU` Sample

-MonteCarloMultiGPU sample evaluates fair call price for a given set of European options using the Monte Carlo approach.
+The `MonteCarloMultiGPU` sample evaluates fair call price for a given set of European options using the Monte Carlo approach.
 MonteCarlo simulation is one of the most important algorithms in quantitative finance.
 This sample uses a single CPU Thread to control multiple GPUs.

 > **Note**: This sample is migrated from NVIDIA CUDA sample.
 See the [MonteCarloMultiGPU](https://github.com/NVIDIA/cuda-samples/tree/master/Samples/5_Domain_Specific/MonteCarloMultiGPU) sample in the NVIDIA/cuda-samples GitHub.